Privacy, deletion, billing, takedown, or API questions: [email protected].

 marly.studio requests the following Google and YouTube OAuth scopes:

-openid, email, profile — to identify you at sign-in and keep your workspace attached to your Google account.
+openid, email, profile: to identify you at sign-in and keep your workspace attached to your Google account.

 If you disconnect Google inside marly.studio, the app removes stored Google refresh-token credentials and connected-channel records used for YouTube publishing.
-You can also revoke access from your Google account permissions.
+You can also revoke access from your Google account permissions, opens in a new tab.

 How information is shared